franke-hub/SDL/doc/cpp/pub_disp-disp.md

 An application using cancel can also differentiate whether or not the delay completed or was cancelled using the Item condition code (Item.cc):
 - Timeout delays are posted with CC_NORMAL.
-- Canceled delays are posted with CC_PURGED.
+- cancelled delays are posted with CC_PURGED.

 #### <a id="shutdown">void pub::dispatch::Disp::shutdown(void);</a>